 - 5.1.
 Standard shop tools, 1/8" & 5/16" Allen Wrench, 11/16" & 3/4" Deep Sockets, 5/16"-24 tap. - 5.2.
 Aluminum AN Fitting Wrenches (optional) for bulkhead fittings. - 5.3.
 DOT 3 brake fluid. - 5.4.
 Dielectric grease (typically used on spark plug wires). - 5.5.
 Medium strength loc-tite (blue). - 5.6.
-Soapy water in a spray bottle (brake fluid clean-up). - 5.7.
+Anti-seize lubricant. - 5.7.
+Silicone sealant. - 5.8.
+Soapy water in a spray bottle (brake fluid clean-up). - 5.9.
 Safety Equipment Always wear ANSI approved safety goggles/glasses when working with metal and fluids.
-Wear proper gloves when working with hot surfaces and corrosive fluids. - 5.8.
+Wear proper gloves when working with hot surfaces and corrosive fluids. - 5.10.
 A ground strap from the engine to the body, and body to frame, must be used.
 Failure to install a ground strap from the engine to the body and frame will result in braided line failure.
 The braided line cannot be used as a ground strap. - 6.
-Provisional Parts Some parts may not be required depending on pedal hangar and brake pedal configuration. - 6.1.
+Provisional Parts Some parts may not be required depending on pedal hanger and brake pedal configuration. - 6.1.
 MDL provides (4) new pedal shaft bushings in this kit.
 (2) for the clutch pedal cross shaft which may not be used if you have a roller bearing kit installed, (2) that may not be used if your brake pedal functions on a different plane than your clutch pedal.
 Note: It is recommended to replace ALL (4) bushings if the brake and clutch pedal are all on the same plane and no roller bearing kit is installed.
-Cheap plastic brake pedal bushings may cause installation difficulty.
+Cheap plastic brake pedal bushings may cause installation difficulty. - 7.
+Options - 7.1.
+Alternate routing of braided lines and firewall bulkhead fitting location may be used for customized firewalls.
+Consider reservoir placement on firewall.
+This kit provides parts for a factory firewall installation.
+Optional items may be purchased separately.
+No kit substitutions. - 7.2.
+MDL offers a spacer that can be used for the reservoir bracket, typically used under the lip of the cowl.
+This billet aluminum part is anodized in clear or black to match the reservoirs.
+It is not a part of this kit but is available for purchase.
+It comes with two different styles of mounting hardware.
+Reference part number MD-960-2004-B or MD-960-2004-C.